Yes. There are two different limits under the retirement earnings test.

-The lower limit is $17,640 in 2019 and applies to everyone who is below the full retirement age (currently 66) for all of the year.
-For these people, benefits are reduced by $1 for every $2 in earnings over $17,640.
+The lower limit is $21,240 in 2023 and it applies to everyone who is below the full retirement age (FRA), the age at which you are entitled to the full benefit Social Security calculates from your lifetime earnings.
+For these people, benefits are reduced by $1 for every $2 in earnings over $21,240.

-The upper limit, $46,920 in 2019, applies to anyone who reaches full retirement age in that year and is only applied during the months prior to the month of that birthday.
-For these people, benefits are reduced by $1 for every $3 in earnings over $46,920.
+The upper limit, $56,520 in 2023, covers anyone who reaches full retirement age in that year and is only applied during the months prior to the month when the beneficiary attains FRA.
+For these people, benefits are reduced by $1 for every $3 in earnings over $56,520.

 - Full retirement age is 66 and 4 months for people born in 1956 and two months later for someone born in 1957.
 It will rise incrementally over the next few years before settling at 67 for people born in 1960 or later.

 - If you were subject to the earnings limit, Social Security bumps up your monthly benefit once you reach FRA so that over time you can recoup benefits that were withheld.